Learn about Workable’s breakthrough HR and AI capabilities WATCH HERE

 Job brief

-We are looking for a Forensic Accountant to audit our financial records for discrepancies and inaccuracies.
+We are seeking a skilled Forensic Accountant to meticulously review our financial records and identify any discrepancies or inaccuracies.

-Ultimately, you should develop risk reduction and fraud prevention procedures to ensure accurate financial management for our company.
+Ultimately, you will play a critical role in developing risk reduction and fraud prevention measures to ensure the precise management of our company’s finances.

 Responsibilities